 In 2008 Abbey took on her first presenting role on ITV2’s The Fashion Show and in 2010 she co-hosted James Corden’s World Cup Live for ITV as well as presenting a regular fashion slot on This Morning.
 From there she went on to co-host the E4 series, Great British Hairdresser, in 2011 alongside celebrity hairdresser James Brown and editor of Glamour magazine, Jo Elvin, in a hunt for the best hairdresser in the UK.

-2013 saw Abbey sign a deal with Liverpool-based high street chain Matalan to design her own range of dresses.
+2013 saw Abbey sign a three-year deal with high street chain Matalan to design her own range of clothing and accessories.
 The first capsule collection was such a sales success that she was quickly asked to continue collaborating with the retailer.
 In addition, Abbey took to the dance floor for BBC1’s Strictly Come Dancing, going on to win the coveted Strictly glitter ball in her own inimitable style.

-As well as her TV work, Abbey has designed her own clothing and accessories collections with high street retail giant Matalan, which ran for three years.
+This year, Abbey has designed a range of pushchairs with the brand Mi Babiie and was announced as the face of haircare brand PRO:VOKE.
 Brand campaigns have included Avon, Reebok and her own jewellery range for Argos.
 She continues to model and shoot high end editorial with the likes of Rankin, Solve Sundsbo and Damon Baker for magazines from Love and Russian Vogue to Glamour and Rollacoaster.